-A Classification Panel is a group of classifiers appointed by WT to conduct some or all components of Athlete Evaluation.
-A Classification Panel will be comprised of a minimum of two (2) Classifiers, one (1) medical and one (1) technical.
-Trainee Classifiers may be part of a Classification Panel and participate in Athlete Evaluation.
+A Classification Panel is a group of classifiers appointed by World Para Taekwondo to conduct the components of Athlete Evaluation.
+A Classification Panel will be comprised of a minimum of two (2) International Classifiers, one (1) medical and one (1) technical.
+Trainee Classifiers may observe a Classification Panel in Athlete Evaluation.

-- 1. In special circumstances, a Chief Classifier and/or Head of Classification may provide that a Classification panel may be comprised of only one (1) Classifier, if the classifier is a WT certified medical classifier.
-In this case only the sport class status R (Review) may be assigned to athletes classified by one classifier. - 1.1 The Head of Classification may, at their discretion include additional international classifiers. - 1.2 Classification Personnel should have no relationship with any Athlete or Athlete Support Personnel present at a Competition or otherwise that might create any actual or perceived bias or conflict of interest.
-Classification Personnel must disclose any actual or perceived bias or conflict of interest that may be relevant to their appointment as a member of any Classification Panel to the Head of Classification. - 1.3 WT will ensure that Classifiers who act as members of a Classification Panel at a competition will not have any official responsibilities other than Athlete Evaluation. - 1.4 A Classification Panel may seek third party expertise of any nature if it considers, in its sole discretion, that this would assist in completing the process of Athlete Evaluation.

-2. Classification Personnel Responsibilities

-A Classification Panel is responsible for conducting an Evaluation Session.
-As part of the Evaluation Session the Classification Panel must:

-- Assess whether an Athlete complies with Minimum Impairment Criteria (MIC) for the sport. - Assess the extent to which an Athlete can execute the specific tasks and activities fundamental to the sport. - Conduct (if required) Observation in Competition
+- In special circumstances or unusual circumstances, a Chief Classifier and/or Head of Classification may approve that a Classification panel may be comprised of only one (1) Classifier, if the classifier is a World Para Taekwondo certified international medical classifier.
+In this case only the sport class status R (Review) may be assigned to athletes classified by one classifier. - 1.1 The Head of Classification may, at their discretion include additional international classifiers. - The Head of Classification may approve of a panel that consists of one (1) World Para Taekwondo certified international medical classifier physically being present at athlete evaluation and one (1) World Para Taekwondo certified international technical classifier attending via video conferencing to assess an athlete.
+In this case the Sport Class Status Fixed Review Date (FRD) may be assigned to athletes classified by a combination of physical presence and video conferencing.
+This system may also be used for non-competition venue athlete assessment.
+E.g. ahead of a major championships and Games and the Tokyo Paralympic Games. - 1.3 Classification Personnel should have no relationship with any Athlete or Athlete Support Personnel present at a Competition or otherwise that might create any actual or perceived bias or conflict of interest.
+Classification Personnel must disclose any actual or perceived bias or conflict of interest that may be relevant to their appointment as a member of any Classification Panel to the Head of Classification. - 1.4 Classifiers must not assume any other roles or tasks that conflicts with their duties as Classification Personnel at a competition. - 1.5 A Classification Panel may seek third party expertise of any nature if it considers, in its sole discretion, that this would assist in completing the process of Athlete Evaluation. - 2.
+Classification Personnel Responsibilities A Classification Panel is responsible for conducting an Evaluation Session.
+As part of the Evaluation Session the Classification Panel must: - Assess whether an Athlete complies with Minimum Impairment Criteria (MIC) for the sport. - Assess the extent to which an Athlete can execute the specific tasks and activities fundamental to the sport. - Conduct (if required) Observation in Competition